header-banner-wildgamemeatenv.jpg

 From reindeer to rabbits, a surprising variety of wild game meat animals are hunted from the wild in Europe.
 As well as familiar species such as deer and hare, this includes animals that many people have never heard of, such as mouflon (wild sheep) and chamois (a goat-antelope).

 Europe has a long history of hunting, and this practice is still very popular both as a sport and to produce meat that can be eaten or sold as food.
 Sometimes, animals are also hunted for wildlife management: deer and wild boar can be destructive to crops and habitats, so are hunted as ‘pests’.
 In recent decades, deer and boar populations have boomed, and so have a number of animals being hunted.
-Red deer harvest has grown particularly fast in Sweden and Spain,3 for example.
+Red deer harvest has grown particularly fast in Sweden and Spain, for example.3

 Environmental advantages of wild meat